meteatamel/cloud-code-custom-samples/README.md

 ## How do I use these templates?

+You can use these templates in standalone Cloud Code for VS Code or the Cloud Code in the editor of Cloud Shell in the browser.

 To use these templates as starter projects:

 1. Click on `Cloud Code` in VS Code.